DavideTriso/aria-tooltip/README.md

 **IMPORTANT:** The auto positioning method does not apply if the default position of the tooltip is set to `screenTop` or `screenBottom`.
 Currently it is not possible to set different `offsetX` and `offsetY` for each alternative position.

+## Other recommendations

+Do not apply any transformation to the tooltip in CSS.
+The `transform` property is used inline on tooltip tags by the plugin to position them correctly

 ## LICENSE

 This project is licensed under the terms of the **MIT license**.